NAME OF ORGANISATION: Broadhempston Community Land Trust

 YEAR FOUNDED: 2012

-Those rents are set at 20-25% below the open market rate for the area so that they’re affordable and a small proportion of the rent will go towards occupiers owning a little more of their house each year.
+ABOUT: Broadhempston was set up to address the lack of affordable, sustainable homes for local people in the area.
+As a result, the rents of the Broadhempston properties are set at 20-25% below the open market rate for the area, and a small proportion of the rent will go towards occupiers owning a little more of their house each year.

-To become a self-builder at Broadhempston, applicants had to demonstrate being resident in the parish for the preceding two years (or for five years at some time in the past).
+To address the needs of local people and tackle the issue of second home ownership, applicants had to demonstrate being resident in the parish for the preceding two years (or for five years at some time in the past) to become a self-builder at Broadhempston.
 They also had to have a total household income of less than £60,000 and commit to regular construction training, completion of their building work on time, and helping others on the site, including a commitment to a minimum of twenty hours per week on the project.
-The training for the self-builders should also help minimize the costs of maintaining the homes in future.

 Resonance Limited is a company registered in England and Wales no. 04418625